How to Enable Contrib and Non-Free on Debian

 Understanding Debian Archive Components

-Before enabling repositories, it’s important to understand what each archive component provides.
-Debian’s developers split the archive into four distinct areas based on licensing and source code availability.
-Each component serves a specific purpose, and knowing the differences helps you make informed decisions about which to enable:
+Before enabling repositories, it helps to understand what each archive component provides.
+In practice, Debian’s developers split the archive into four distinct areas based on licensing and source code availability.
+As a result, each component serves a specific purpose, and knowing the differences helps you make informed decisions about which to enable:

 ComponentDescriptionTypical Contents